magnomp/tn-calculator-api/README.md

 And this is it, the API is running on http://localhost:3000

+There´s an admin interface for the local database available at http://localhost

 ### Running on AWS

 Although it wasn`t a requirement, I made it easy to deploy on AWS.
 To do so, open the "cdk" folder on VSCode.